 However they decide to reply, a typical person would probably think of these possibilities pretty quickly and then just go with one of them without analyzing it too much.
-Someone with Asperger's may think, "Wait, how on Earth did you come up with those so fast?
+Someone on the autism spectrum may think, "Wait, how on earth did you come up with those so fast?
 Why did you choose to go with that one instead of the other three?"
-Even if you gave them some conversational 'rules' for this kind of situation, they may still miss the gist of them.
+Even if you gave them some conversational rules for this kind of situation, they may still miss the gist of them.
 Like they may respond to a statement about an accident with some trivia about NASCAR crashes.

 They can also have trouble with the back-and-forth give-and-take of a conversation.
 This is where they may revert to their habit of talking at people.
 They may not think to ask questions that give the other person a chance to speak, or have trouble coming up with them.

-Another issue Aspies can have is with changing topics.
+Another issue people with ASD can have is with switching topics.
 There could be an exchange between three friends such as:

 Friend #1: "I had a good weekend, we ended up at O'Grady's on Saturday."